thunkable/docs-thunkable-com/ios/faqs.md

 * [Navigators](/ios/components/navigators/README.md) - instead of having to hack your way through side and tab menus, we are adding a new component called Navigators that allows users to more easily manage navigating between multiple screens.
 No longer will you have to use Vertical Arrangements as fake screens either.

 * Non-visible components are now called Invisible components and they can be used across all screens in an app.
 Try our first Invisible component called [Local Storage](/ios/components/storage/local-storage.md), which is very similar to TinyDB

+* [Uploading media](/ios/components/app-settings/upload-media.md) files happens in the App settings page which is selected when you click on the app in the top left.
+More App settings will be added over time

+* [Downloaded apps](//ios/download.md#step-4-download) get sent to your phone via email \(currently from Steve Jeaver\) and takes 4-5 minutes to build

 ---